notes

 awk -f filename

-3) make the file itself executable by changing the first lien to
+3) make the file itself executable by changing the first line to

 #!/bin/awk -f